Sara3/Noyo-takehome/README.md

-# Coding Challenge: Employee Enrollment Management Application
+# Enrollment Management Application

-## Overview
 Build a simple enrollment management application where users can create, update, delete, and view insurance enrollments for a group of employees.

 **Group** - A group is a collection of individuals covered under a single insurance policy.
 **Employee** - An employee is defined as an individual who works for an employer and is eligible to participate in the employer's group insurance plan.
 **Enrollment** - The start and end dates where a particular plan covers an employee.

+## Requirements
+### Back-End

+**API Routes:** Use Next.js API routes to create a RESTful API for managing all domain objects.
+Implement the CRUD operations (Create, Read, Update, Delete) for employees and enrollments.
+**Database:** Store data in a database (e.g., MongoDB, PostgreSQL, or a cloud solution like Firebase Firestore).

 ## Data Modeling
 - A group must have a name, for example, "Noyo Corporation."